 With the exception of two features, these Jura coffee machines are nearly indistinguishable.
 Firstly, the Z8 has two boilers compared to the Z10 which only has one.
 And the Z10 can make cold coffees.

-We’ve talked lots about how good the cold coffee function is on the Jura Z10, assuming you like cold coffee.
+We’ve talked a lot about how good the cold coffee function is on the Jura Z10, assuming you like cold coffee.
 So, let’s look at the slightly strange decision by Jura to go back to one boiler after having two on the Z8.

 So the reason for having dual boilers, as lots of the best super-automatic espresso machines have, is that you have one for coffee and one for milk.
 This means there’s no need to wait for it to cool down or heat up; instantaneous coffee to milk and back again.
 Seems sensible.

-There is no discernible difference in taste between the latte from a Z8 and Z10 so maybe they’re right.
+The latte from the Z10 is much better than from the Z8, so maybe they’re right.
+But maybe that’s all the other updated stuff like the grinder.
 We still maintain that making 5+ milk-based drinks in a row will be irritating with the wait, but then who actually does that at home?

 You can get some good deals on the Z8 as it’s been discontinued and it’s an incredible coffee maker.